2012–13 KHL season

 The 2012–13 KHL season was the fifth season of the Kontinental Hockey League.
 The regular season began on 4 September with the Lokomotiv Cup between last year's finalists Dynamo Moscow and Avangard Omsk.
-For the first time, the league consisted of 26 teams from 7 countries.
+The league consisted of 26 teams from 7 countries for the first time.
 Dynamo Moscow successfully defended their title after beating Traktor Chelyabinsk in the Gagarin Cup finals.

 Changes

 Team changes

 After withdrawing from the previous season in the wake of the 2011 Lokomotiv Yaroslavl plane crash that killed the team's entire active roster, Lokomotiv Yaroslavl returned to the KHL with new players.

 Lev Poprad was disbanded, but a team of the same name, Lev Prague, was established in Prague, Czech Republic, while Slovan Bratislava joined the KHL and thus continues the league's presence in Slovakia.
 Also HC Donbass from Donetsk, Ukraine joined the league.
 The team previously played in the VHL.
 This brought the total number of teams to 26, representing 7 countries.